Tuesday, September 10, 2024

 2. Bring water to boil (this will take ~10 min).
 Boil 1 minute.

-3. Remove pan from heat, cover, and let sit 20 minutes.
+3. Remove pan from heat, cover with lid, and let sit 20 minutes.

 4. Run cool water over the eggs to make peeling easier.